The categories below get rejected on submission, removed if discovered

 Specific case-by-case framings are above.
 For trust and policy

 questions not covered here, see Contact.
-Last modified on May 19, 2026
+Last modified on July 1, 2026